Why study this course

 Please visit our English Language requirements page for more information on our other accepted language qualifications.

-To enter the programme you must be employed in a student AP or support worker position in a Radiology department.
+Additional Requirements: To enter the programme you must be employed as a student assistant practitioner or support worker position in a Radiology department.
+We are unable to accept applications from individuals who do not work in a radiology department or have not secured the support and backing of their departmental radiology services manager.
 There is no minimum experience requirement.

 You will be required to complete a DBS (Disclosure Barring Service) check if your application is successful.
 If you are applying from certain countries overseas, a Certificate of Good Conduct may be required.
 If you have a relevant criminal conviction, this will be stated in the check and may affect your ability to enrol on the course.
 Applicants who are on the barred list should be aware that applying to this course is likely to be considered a criminal offence.